-I’m always happy when I see kitchens in older houses that weren’t updated so much that they no longer look like they belong in them, and this green one fits the bill:
+I’m always happy when I see kitchens in older houses that weren’t updated so much that they no longer look like they belong in them, and this green one fits the bill.

 “The iron hardware in the house is original, including the doorknobs and latches.
 The style of the house represents the late 1920s period with the use of tile, pink plaster, wrought-iron touches, arched doors and windows,” her sister says.

 She told me the pink bathroom may look vintage and original to the house, but it’s actually a new addition.

 The gardens on the property feature roses, bougainvillea, citrus and palo verde trees.

 The house was painted the same pink as the Benedictine Monastery in Tucson.

 “Linda loved that color and that church.
 We would go with our grandmother to pray at the monastery’s chapel as young girls,” her sister, Suzy O’Brien, says.

 The house has 5 bedrooms, 5 baths, and nearly 5,000 square feet.